-ALPHARETTA, GA. — Soil issues, delayed materials and COVID-19 challenged Crain Construction while teaming with Chartwell Hospitality LLC to build a new Hilton Hotel in Georgia’s Fulton County.
+ALPHARETTA, GA. — Soil issues, delayed materials, and COVID-19 challenged Crain Construction while teaming with Chartwell Hospitality LLC to build a new Hilton Hotel in Georgia’s Fulton County.
 Extreme planning and flexibility kept the project moving forward.

-With some modifications, the 249-room, eight-story hotel is based on the full-service prototype Hilton Hotel the team built a couple years ago in Franklin, Tenn.
-The team — Chartwell Hospitality, Rabun Architects, The W Group interior design, Crain Construction and 50 percent of the subcontractors – was the same for both projects.
+With some modifications, the 249-room, eight-story hotel is based on the full-service prototype Hilton Hotel the team built a couple of years ago in Franklin, Tenn.
+The team — Chartwell Hospitality, Rabun Architects, The W Group interior design, Crain Construction, and 50 percent of the subcontractors – was the same for both projects.

-“Framing, electrical and plumbing kept marching on as we tried to mitigate the impact of stoppage on the project,” said James Williams, Crain Construction project manager.
+“Framing, electrical, and plumbing kept marching on as we tried to mitigate the impact of stoppage on the project,” said James Williams, Crain Construction project manager.

 With the investigation completed, low-mobility grouting was installed to prevent the substandard soil from further affecting the building.
 That allowed the construction team to proceed on the critical path of installing precast veneer.

 The project hit another setback when the first COVID-19 case stopped work for 10 days.
-Handwashing stations were built and set up throughout the worksite and mandatory face mask use was implement for the 150-175 workers onsite.
+Handwashing stations were built and set up throughout the worksite and mandatory face mask use was implemented for the 150-175 workers onsite.
 High touchpoint areas (handrails, hoists, grabrails, equipment, portable toilets, etc.) were cleaned every night.